FedSub: Introducing Class-aware Subnetworks Fusion to Enhance Personalized Federated Learning

 \subsection{Experimental Setup}

-To conduct our experiments and ensure a fair comparison among the selected PFL approaches, we extended the simulation framework developed by the authors of ProtoHAR~\footnote{\url{https://github.com/cheng-haha/ProtoHAR}}.
-This involved incorporating the implementations of FedSub, FedCLAR, and FedHome, while utilizing the existing implementations of FedAVG, ProtoHAR, and FedRep available in the framework.
-This setup allowed us to evaluate each approach consistently within the same simulation environment.

-For the neural network model, we selected a feedforward architecture, consisting of two hidden layers with 128 and 512 neurons, respectively.
-The input and output layers have been configured according to the dataset used: (i) for WISDM, we used 3 input neurons (corresponding to the 3 axes of the accelerometer) and 6 output neurons, representing the different activity classes; (ii) for WESAD, we employed 30 input neurons, corresponding to the extracted ECG and EDA features, and 4 output neurons, corresponding to the stress and affective states; (iii) for DREAMT we used 8 input neurons for the multimodal features and 2 output neurons to distinguish between sleep and wake stages.
-The rectified linear unit (ReLU) was used as activation function, Cross-Entropy as loss function, and Stochastic Gradient Descent (SGD) as optimizer.
+As far as the classification model is concerned, we selected a feedforward architecture, consisting of two hidden layers with 128 and 512 neurons, respectively.
+The input and output layers have been configured according to the dataset used: (i) for WISDM, we used 3 input neurons for the accelerometer data and 6 output neurons for the different activities; (ii) for WESAD, we employed 30 input neurons, corresponding to the extracted ECG and EDA features, and 4 output neurons for the stress and affective states; (iii) and for DREAMT, we used 8 neurons for the multimodal input features and 2 outputs to distinguish between sleep and wake stages.
+The Rectified Linear Unit (ReLU) was used as activation function, Cross-Entropy as loss function, and Stochastic Gradient Descent (SGD) as optimizer.